-Closed Amortization Period: A specific number of years that is counted down by one each year, and therefore declines to zero with the passage of time.
+SECTION 3: Supplemental Information for the Park Employees' Annuity and Benefit Fund of Chicago declines to zero with the passage of time.
 For example, if the amortization period is initially set at 30 years, it is 29 years at the end of one year, 28 years at the end of two years, etc. See Open Amortization Period.